javers/javers.github.io/documentation/jql-examples/index.md

 As you can see, both `Person(id:1)` and `PersonRefactored(id:1)` objects share the same GlobalId &mdash; `'Person/1'`, so they match perfectly.

-**I forgot about @TypeName case** <br/>
+**I forgot about @TypeName example** <br/>
-What if I forgot about @TypeName, my objects are already persisted in JaversRepository and I need to refactor now?
+What if I forgot to use @TypeName, but my objects are already persisted in JaversRepository and I need to refactor now?

-There are two possible solutions, first is elegant but requires more work, second is quick but somehow dirty.
+There are two possible solutions.
+The first is elegant but requires more work, the second is quick but somewhat dirty.

 * Add @TypeName with a target name to a new class and update (manually) a database which underlies your JaversRepository.
-* Add @TypeName to a new class, set typeName as a copy of an old class fully-qualified name.
+* Add @TypeName to a new class and set typeName as a copy of an old class’ fully-qualified name.

-Let’s see how the second approach works.
+Let’s see how the second approach works:

 Old class: